novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-165.md

 Kim Ah-young countered.

 "The music service is supposed to launch after autumn.
 By then, download speeds in most areas of Tokyo should be secured.
-And for logistics and delivery, Son Joong-ui is partnering with other companies, just like how 【Jungle】 teamed up with logistics companies like 【Korea Express】."
+And for logistics and delivery, Son Jung-yi is partnering with other companies, just like how 【Jungle】 teamed up with logistics companies like 【Korea Express】."

 "But the geography of Japan and our country is different.
 In this case, the smaller the country, the more advantageous it is, Father."